rempill/RoBean/README.md

 - Implement database caching with SQLite or Redis, replacing current caching
 - Add user accounts and favorites
 - Schedule automatic refreshes with Celery or CRON, replacing "refresh" logic
+- AI chatbot for help
+- Newsletter/Notification on product updates